Products featured on Pianodao are selected for review by ANDREW EALES.

 - Liszt – Hungarian Rhapsody No.8, “Capriccio”

-It is immediate striking that the story of the solo keyboard Capriccio has a long and distinguished history.
+It is immediate striking that the story of the solo keyboard Capriccio has such a long and distinguished history.

 But it is certainly surprising how little-known and rarely performed Bach’s Capriccio, on the Departure of a Beloved Brother is these days.
 An early work dating from 1704, it is Bach’s only programmatic keyboard work, thought to have been composed when his brother Johann Jacob Bach left home to join the Swedish army as an oboist (lethal, right?).